Have you been naughty or nice?

 Originally part of the Christian religion, it’s not known when the Mikulás-day tradition started in Hungary but written documents of the Saint Nicholas day celebrations date back as far as the 18th century.
 In Hungary, Mikulás only comes for Saint Nicholas day on December 6th.
 The gift-giver on Christmas is traditionally Jézuska, the Christ Child.

-Mikulás is going to visit the Budapest Christmas Market on December 5th (4pm to 7pm) and 6th (2pm to 4 pm) where everyone can meet him in person.
+Mikulás is going to visit the Budapest Christmas Market on December 5th and 6th where everyone can meet him in person.
+In addition, Mikulás and his helpers will be riding along the Children's Railway from December 6 to 8 between Hűvösvölgy and Széchenyi-hegy.